 - Late Victorian Period (1885-1901)

 It was an aesthetic jewelry period that adopted naturalistic designs influenced by Japan and the Arts and Crafts movement.
-Motifs included birds, insects and oriental themes.
-The jewelry designs became more intricate and detailed, with the incorporation of pearls, diamonds and colored gemstones such as sapphire, peridot and spinel.
+Motifs included birds, insects and East Asian themes.
+The jewelry designs became more intricate and detailed, with the addition of pearls, diamonds and colored gemstones such as sapphire, peridot and spinel.

 The use of feminine motifs such as bows, ribbons and lace created a sense of delicacy and elegance.
 Additionally, star and crescent designs as well as elaborate hat pins were also popular.